Keyboard shortcuts

 Context.switch_context(context)

-Programs that does not work correctly with "pfvm:cpu" will not work with "mncore2:0" either.
+Programs that does not work correctly with "pfvm:cpu" will not work with "mncore2:auto" either.
 Therefore, this functionality should be the first thing to try when a program does not work with MN-Core.

-Even if you don't have an MN-Core 2 device installed on your system, you can still test your program's behavior on MN-Core 2 using an emulator.
-The "emu2:0" backend is specifically designed for this purpose.
+Even if you do not have an MN-Core 2 device installed on your system, you can still test your program's behavior on MN-Core 2 using an emulator.
+The "emu2" backend is specifically designed for this purpose.
 This is essentially an emulator for MN-Core 2 that allows your program to run in a simulated environment just like a real MN-Core 2 device would.
 By using this backend, you can ensure that your code will work as expected before running it on the real device.

 Just like as other backends, you can use it with the following code.